MwangiSara/euv/modal-project/README.md

     * (Optional) store: For complex applications with shared state management, you might have a store folder where you set up a Vuex store to manage application state in a centralized way.
 * package.json: This file stores metadata about your project, including its name, version, dependencies, and scripts.
 It's essential for managing dependencies and running build commands.

+* The Document Object Model (DOM) is a programming interface for web documents.
+It represents the page so that programs can change the document structure, style, and content.
+The DOM represents the document as nodes and objects; that way, programming languages can interact with the page.